craigwilliamsonnz/API-Testing-CW/README.md

 API testing example using SpecFlow, RestSharp, and dotNet Core

 # Prerequisites
 This small project was written with dotNet Core SDK 5.0.4.
 So use that version as a base line.
-I wrote the tests under Linux with VC Code but running it under Windows should be fine as well.
+I wrote the tests under Linux with VS Code but running it under Windows should be fine as well.
 Previous versions of dotNet core might work but haven't been tested.

 # Running the application
 1. In a terminal, navigate to the root folder of the application.